thomas694/finddupe/README.md

 It works for me, but some more testing is desirable.

-I used Visual Studio 2010 for building.
+I've udated the project to use Visual Studio 2019.

 ## Usage
 ```